 xrd_simulator.templates.s3dxrd(parameters)[source]

-Construct a scaning-three-dimensional-xray diffraction experiment.
+Construct a scanning-three-dimensional X-ray diffraction experiment.

 parameters (dict) –